perfectsense/brightspot-js-templates/README.md

 ## Usage

 1) Create your JSON test object.
-You can specify the handlebar template to use for transformation via the "_template" key, and also specify parts of your JSON objects to be pulled in via AJAX using the "_dataUrl" key.
+You can specify the handlebar template to use for transformation via the `_template` key, and also specify parts of your JSON objects to be pulled in via AJAX using the `_dataUrl` key.
 Example:

 	{
 		"_template" : "components/bsp-gallery-module",